Switzerland · Mountain Passes

 Planning a Swiss pass road trip is less about memorising last year's opening dates and more about checking the right live portals before you drive.
 This guide focuses on what is confirmed for 2026, which passes are listed as year-round routes, and how to plan sensible fallback options for Furka, Grimsel, Susten, Gotthard and the Graubuenden passes.

-Official ASTRA notice: the Gotthard Pass road reopened to traffic on May 8, 2026 at 11:00.
-Furka, Grimsel and Susten remain spring-risk planning items, so verify the live TCS or Alpen-paesse status on your actual drive day before committing to a pass route.
+All four central passes are open: Gotthard reopened May 8, Furka and Grimsel on May 29, and Susten on June 12, 2026.
+Alpine weather can still force short-notice closures, so verify the live TCS or Alpen-paesse status on your actual drive day before committing to a pass route.

 Quick Answer